Installation

 - R packages: ChIPseeker and annotation package for TxDb object (e.g., org.Hs.eg.db, hg19, hg38, or mm10)

-- Python packages: pandas, numpy, scikit-learn, matplotlib, seaborn, biopython, gseapy
+- Python packages: pandas, numpy, scikit-learn, matplotlib, seaborn, biopython, gseapy, pandarallel

-One simple solution to install all additional softwares and packages - use conda*:
+One simple solution to install all additional software and packages - use conda:

 conda activate metilene3